The conversion of a Roman military officer, Cornelius by name, is recorded in the tenth chapter of the book of Acts.

 In addition to the misuse of this wonderful chapter by the holiness sects, those who contend for the erroneous doctrine of salvation by faith alone also pervert this section of Scripture by arguing as follows.

-Fourth, this view would have Peter in conflict with Paul, who testified that he was immersed in order to have his sins washed away (Acts 22:16), and who taught that baptism transitions one “into” Christ where salvation is located (Galatians 3:27; 2 Timothy 2:10).
+Fourth, this view would have Peter in conflict with Paul, who testified that he was immersed in order to have his sins washed away (Acts 22:16), and who taught that baptism transitions one into Christ where salvation is located (Gal.
+3:27; 2 Tim.
+2:10).

-elements (a speaking angel, direct communication from the Spirit, and a supernatural outpouring of the Spirit) were unique to that situation, thus should not be appealed to as authoritative today.
+The miraculous elements (i.e., a speaking angel, direct communication from the Spirit, and a supernatural outpouring of the Spirit) were unique to that situation, thus should not be appealed to as authoritative today.